 Know to value and thus preserve and protect

-Aquis Querquennis , colloquially known as A cidá (in Galician “the city”), is a Roman archaeological complex formed by a Roman camp and a road-mansion, located in the parish of Baños de Bande, in Galicia, on the banks of the Limia river in the Las Conchas reservoir.
+Aquis Querquennis, colloquially known as A cidá (in Galician “the city”), is a Roman archaeological complex formed by a Roman camp and a road-mansion, located in the parish of Baños de Bande, in the province of Ourense, on the banks of the Limia river in the Las Conchas reservoir.
 The camp was established at the site for the construction of Via XVIII or Via Nova, a road that connected Bracara Augusta and Asturica Augusta.
 Occupied between the last quarter of the first century until the twenties of the second.
 The mansion-road was a lodging of travelers in the mentioned road, occupied in the II – III centuries.
-In the month of September of the year 2018 it was declared a Property of Cultural Interest
+In the month of September of the year 2018 it was declared a Property of Cultural Interest (BIC).

 A pilgrimage route to Santiago de Compostela crosses the place, known as “Ruta da Rainha Santa”, name due to the pilgrimage made by Isabel of Portugal, in the fourteenth century and followed in later centuries by numerous pedestrians.
 This route coincides in its initial section to Bande with the aforementioned Roman road: Vía Nova and is to be claimed as a “Jacobean road” by various associations in the region.